WZ-551: Protection

 The ZSL-92 is fitted with two banks of four smoke grenade launchers on each side of the turret.
 On ZSL-92B, The turret was equipped with two clusters of three smoke grenade launchers (one on each side of the turret).
 The WZ-551 chassis is made of fully-welded steel plates, providing all around protection against small arms fire and shell splinters.
 The frontal plate can stop 12.7 mm machine gun fire at 200 m.
 The vehicle is also fitted with ventilation system, NBC protection system.
 The steel-reinforced radial tire allows the vehicle to travel at reduced speeds for 100 km when punctured.

 Mobility

 WZ-551 family is powered by the Deutz BF8L413F 8-cylinder, turbo-charged, air-cooled diesel engine, developing 320 hp.
 The vehicle is equipped with mechanical ZF 5S-lllGPA manual transmission.
 The maximum speed is 90 km/h with 800 km of range on highway.
 The vehicle has off-road capability and is fully amphibious with steerable propellers behind the rear wheels.

 Operational history

 Myanmar

 The 105mm gun armed variant of the WZ-551 has seen limited combat use with the Myanmar Army.
 At least two have been captured by various rebel groups from the Arakan Army to the Ta'ang National Liberation Army.

+Democratic Republic of the Congo

+Rwandan Defence Force and its backed rebel group, the March 23 Movement, used WZ-551-based Type 92 Yitian system in the Democratic Republic of the Congo.
+In 2025, the rebels used WZ-551 air-defence vehicles to shoot down Armed Forces of the Democratic Republic of the Congo (FARDC) aircraft in eastern Democratic Republic of the Congo (DRC).
+During the 2025 Goma offensive, it was reported that Chinese CH-4 and Turkish Bayraktar TB2 drones operated by the FARDC were shot down, contributing to a sharp reduction in government air sorties over North and South Kivu.